m-shimizu/RoboCupRescuePackage/README.md

     3. Get one frame raw image data from camera

 ### Current Constructing Point
-* Find a method to transfer camera image and other sensor data.
+* Writing codes for sending back sensor data.
-    ** Made a robot model which have cameras and a range sensor.
+    ** Sample world of this project has a robot model which have two cameras and a range sensor.
-    ** Making a prototype new ImageServer.
-* Command recognizer(restarting of development)

 ### Workable USARSim command
 * USARSim commands